matrix-org/matrix-spec-proposals/proposals/2946-spaces-summary.md

 }
 ```

-Response has the same shape as the Client-Server API.
+The response has the same shape as the Client-Server API.

 Request params are the same as the Client-Server API, with the addition of: